Skip to main content

 The TL;DR: what matters, fast.

-OpenAI describes GDPval as an evaluation of economically valuable, real‑world tasks drawn from roles in industries that contribute heavily to GDP.
-OpenAI It differs from classic benchmarks (math puzzles, multiple choice, synthetic tests) by asking models to generate deliverables — documents, diagrams, slides, plans — based on realistic context and reference files.
-OpenAI+1
+OpenAI describes GDPval as an evaluation of economically valuable, real-world tasks drawn from roles in industries that contribute heavily to GDP.
+It differs from classic benchmarks (maths puzzles, multiple choice, synthetic tests) by asking models to generate deliverables: documents, diagrams, slides, plans based on realistic context and reference files.

-The benchmark covers 44 occupations (software development, engineering, nursing, legal, financial analysis, among others) across nine sectors.
-OpenAI+1 For each task, human graders (experts in the same domain) compare AI output with a human expert’s version (blind) and rate whether the AI’s output is better, as good, or worse.
-OpenAI+1
+The benchmark covers 44 occupations across nine sectors, including software development, engineering, nursing, legal work, and financial analysis.
+For each task, human graders (experts in the same domain) compare AI output with a human expert's version in a blind evaluation, rating whether the AI's output is better, as good, or worse.

 What the Results Show (and Don't)